eduardosilva/entity-framework-guide/README.md

   * String or binary data would be truncated.
 The statement has been terminated.
   * The conversion of a datetime2 data type to a datetime data type resulted in an out-of-range value.

-* To global types you should use conventions.
+* Use conventions to global types.

 ```c#